 - Shifting date values, such as clinic visits and specimen draw dates.
 (Note that dates are shifted per participant, leaving their relative relationships as a series intact, thereby retaining much of the scientific value of the data.)

 - Holding back data that has been marked as a certain level of PHI (Protected Health Information).

 In this this step we will export data out of the study, modifying and obscuring it in the ways described above.

 First look at the data to be exported.

-- Navigate to the Study folder (in Security Tutorial).
+- Navigate to the Security Tutorial > Study folder.

 - Click the Clinical and Assay Data tab.
 This tab shows the individual datasets in the study.
 There are currently two datasets: "Participants" and "Physical Exam".

 - Click Physical Exam.
-Notice that the participant ids are 6 digit numbers, starting with "110349".
-When we export this table, we will randomize these ids, to make it more difficult to identify the subjects of the study.
+Notice that the participant ids are 6 digit numbers, including "110349".
+When we export this table, we will randomize these ids, obscuring the identity of the subjects of the study.

 - Return to the Clinical and Assay Data tab.

-- Click Participants in the dataset list.
-Notice the dates in the table are almost all from the last two weeks of April 2008.
-When we export this table, we will randomly shift these dates, to make it more difficult to identify when subject data was collected.
+- Click Participants.
+Notice the dates in the table are almost all from the last two weeks of April, 2008.
+When we export this table, we will randomly shift these dates, to obscure when subject data was actually collected.

 - Notice the columns for Country and Gender.
-We will mark these as "protected" columns, so they are not exported.
-(As an example, given that there is exactly one male patient from Germany in our sample, he would be easy to identify with only this information.)
+We will mark these as "Limited PHI" and "Full PHI" respectively, so that our export will not include them.
+(Given that there is exactly one male patient from Germany in our sample, he would be easy to identify with only this information.)

 - Click the Manage tab.
 Click Manage Datasets.